 Always Crashing In The Same Car (Bowie): from Low.
 Not played live until the US leg of the 1997 Earthling tour (e.g. on The Chaos Girls (Montserrat BRCD 2900/2901)) and concerts between 1999 and 2002 (officially released on the VH1 Storytellers DVD and BBC Radio Theatre, London, June 27, 2000 CD).
 Performed occasionally on the Reality tour.

 Amazing (Bowie/Gabrels): from Tin Machine.
+A US advance cassettecontains an edit fading at 2'14".
 Oy Vey, Baby contains a live version of the song (Chicago, Riviera Theatre, 07-12-91) and so do most of the bootlegs from both the 1989 and 1991/92 Tin Machine tours.

 America (Simon): Bowie opened the Concert For New York City (New York, Madison Square Gardens, 20-10-01) with this Simon & Garfunkel song; it is featured on the The Concert For New York City live 2CD.
 A year later Bowie again performed the song, for the Robin Hood Foundation charity event (New York, Javits Center, 30-05-02).